-What Is A Boiler Heat Exchanger?
+What Is a Heat Exchanger?

-First up.
-What is a heat exchanger?
+First up: What is a heat exchanger?

 Like any part in a boiler, the heat exchanger can develop faults.

-- Limescale build-up.
+- Limescale accumulation

 First, head over to this map.